Learn what a soul tie is, how it forms, and practical steps to heal so you can build healthier relationships and reclaim your emotional balance.

 - Journal to process complicated emotions

-If you need structured strategies, see resources on healing after heartbreak and how to set healthy boundaries.
+If you want structured strategies, see resources on healing after heartbreak and how to set healthy boundaries.

 The most important part of healing is remembering you’re not broken.
 You’re reclaiming parts of yourself so you can move forward whole.